 07. Focus on quantitative data(opens in new tab)

-Although it's easy to capture emotional feedback (qualitative) by asking what people feel about something or what they liked/disliked, you're working with a biased perspective of a very small group size.
+Although it's easy to capture emotional (qualitative) feedback by asking what people feel about something or what they liked/disliked, that will have you working with the biased perspective of a very small group size.
 Emotional response is dictated by personal experience and that will not typically speak to the volumes of your customer base.
 You run the risk of receiving a lot of, 'I don't like these images' or 'it's too dark of a design' that contrast against 'I really like these images' and 'this dark design is great'.
 While entertaining at times, it doesn't provide much value.

-When asking specific questions that have structured response like yes or no, if they were able to complete a task successfully (also yes or no) or even the much-debated net promotor score (NPS), you receive a value that can be compared to all other tests in the same way that we are able to compare the initial benchmarked data from earlier to itself over time.
+When asking specific questions that have structured responses like 'yes' or 'no', if they were able to complete a task successfully (also 'yes' or 'no') or even the much-debated net promoter score (NPS), you receive a value that can be compared to all other tests in the same way so you can compare the initial benchmarked data from earlier to itself over time.
 It's important to remove as many variables for bias as possible.

 08. Avoid leading questions

-A question may be leading if you suggest they take an action or respond a certain way.
+A question may be leading if you suggest someone take an action or respond a certain way.
 For example, 'Visit this website.
 What do you like about it?'
 You're leading them into providing very specific feedback.
 Unless you're testing for how much people like something it's better to reframe the question: 'Visit this website.
 What is your first reaction?'
-It's open-ended to enable the participant to answer about anything that stands out first to them.
+That's much more open-ended, enabling the participant to answer about anything that stands out first to them.